 The SK method is used for monotonic trend analyses, while CHAN is used for step trend analyses.
 For both trend analyses, statistical significance is defined as the probability of accepting the null hypothesis of no change (probability value [p-value] is < 5 %).
-The Data Analysis Protocols for Trend Assessments (DEP 2020) provides more detail on the information goals and statistical analyses conducted.
+The Status and Trend Monitoring Networks Trend Analysis Protocols (DEP 2024g) provides more detail on the information goals and statistical analyses conducted.